Medically reviewed by Drugs.com. Last updated on Jun 27, 2023.

 - Kidney disease, severe—Should not be used in patients with this condition.

-Proper Use of brinzolamide
+Proper use of Azopt

 Your eye doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.